termly/termly-api-docs/src/content/docs/endpoints/websites-get.md

   * `created_at` timestamp of when the report was created
 * `subdomains` an array of subdomains that the scanner will scan as well
   * items are strings
+  * http/https scheme is required
+  * Must be a subdomain of the 'url' field
+* `additional_scan_urls` an array of urls that the scanner will scan as well.
+This allows you to ensure a specific page is scanned.
+  * items are strings
+  * http/https scheme is required
+  * Must be a subdomain of, or match the domain in, the 'url' field
+* `cookie_count` total number of cookies found
 * `cookie_count` total number of cookies found
 * `cookie_policy_document_id` unique identifier of the cookie policy document
 * `company` object containing all the company related information